 - Does it function properly during inspection?

-- Evidence of poor maintenance (dirty coils, clogged filters, rusted components)
+- Is there evidence of poor maintenance, such as dirty coils, clogged filters, or rusted parts?

 Plumbing: small stains can be big clues

-A slow leak under a sink isn’t expensive—until it has been leaking for two years and the cabinet base is gone.
+A slow leak under a sink is not always expensive.
+However, it becomes a bigger problem if it has been leaking for two years and the cabinet base is gone.
 Plumbing findings often matter because they can point to hidden damage.

-If the report mentions past leaks, moisture, or inconsistent pressure, it may be worth getting a plumber to evaluate before you decide what to request.
+If the report mentions past leaks, moisture, or inconsistent pressure, it may be worth asking a plumber to evaluate before you decide what to request.

 Foundation and movement: common topic, not instant panic